biplabnayak/logback-access-gelf/README.md

 *   **graylog2ServerPort**: The graylog2ServerPort of the graylog2 server to send messages to.
 Defaults to 12201
 *   **graylog2ServerVersion**: Specify which version the graylog2-server is.
 This is important because the GELF headers changed from 0.9.5 -> 0.9.6.
 Allowed values = 0.9.5 and 0.9.6.
 Defaults to "0.9.6"
-*   **chunkThreshold**: The maximum number of bytes allowed by the payload before the message should be chunked into smaller packets.
-Defaults to 1000
 *   **staticAdditionalFields**: See static additional fields below.
 Defaults to empty